dmitrykolesnikovich/accessJavaCode-issue/README.md

-### Issue is resolved

-I resolved this issue myself by renaming directory `jvmMain/kotlin` to `jvmMain/java`.
-But now IntelliJ IDEA can not resolve jvmMain/java as source directory.
-Is there any IntelliJ specific hack for this?

 ### Problem with sharing Java code between Android and JVM targets

 I am trying to share Java code between android and desktop using Kotlin Multiplatform feature.